 #1 Cute girls survive the apocalypse

 I don’t usually care much for survival stories, especially not of the zombie kind.
 Put some adorable anime girls in there and suddenly I am 100% invested.
 I took an immediate liking to Chito and Yuuri thanks to their cute, rounded designs, little military outfits, and lovable personalities.
-As the story went on and we learn more about them, I became legitimately concerned about their well-being and started desperately hoping for a happy ending to their story, no matter how unlikely such a twist would be.
+As the story went on and we learn more about them, I became legitimately concerned about their well-being.
+I started desperately hoping for a happy ending to their story, no matter how unlikely such a twist would be.

 #2 The kettenkrad